nidheeshnataraj/Vehicle-Detection-using-Deep-learning/README.md

   <img src="https://user-images.githubusercontent.com/22610163/48481757-b1d5a900-e81f-11e8-824b-4317115fe5b4.png">
 </p>

-By default I use an ["SSD with Mobilenet" model](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17) in this project.
-You can find more information about SSD in [here](https://towardsdatascience.com/understanding-ssd-multibox-real-time-object-detection-in-deep-learning-495ef744fab).
-See the [detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for a list of other models that can be run out-of-the-box with varying speeds and accuracies.
+By default I use an ["SSD with Mobilenet" model] in this project ## Installation

-## Installation

 **1.)
 Python and pip**